brian-zZZ/PDI_fusionner/README.md

 python finetune_main.py --model_idx=0 --epochs=150 --gpu_start=0 --batch_size=64 --tb
 ```

-Specify `model_idx` to choose the model we proposed or its ablation variants.
+Specify `model_idx` to choose our proposed model or its ablation variants.
 More options please refer to `config.yaml` and the argument parser in `finetune_main.py`. \
 Notice: our pre-trained encoder is at `./files/pretrain/BertModel.pth`.

 ## Performance